MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/mobile/app-signing.md

 In Azure Pipelines, upload your provisioning profile to the [secure files library](../../library/secure-files.md).
 During upload, your file is encrypted and securely stored.

-### Install the secure files during the build
+### Add the signing and provisioning tasks to the pipeline

-To sign and provision your app, you can either install the certificates and profiles during the build, or preinstall them on a macOS build agent.
+To sign and provision your app, you can either install the certificates and profiles during each build, or [preinstall them on a macOS build agent](#preinstall-the-files-on-a-macos-build-agent).

+#### Install the certificate and profile during each build

-Install the certificate and profile during the build when you don't have enduring access to the build agent, for example when you use [hosted macOS agents](../../agents/hosted.md).
+Install the certificate and profile during each build when you don't have enduring access to the build agent, for example when you use [hosted macOS agents](../../agents/hosted.md).
 The P12 certificate and provisioning profile are installed at the beginning of the build and removed when the build completes.

 # [YAML](#tab/yaml)